Jira Enterprise Scale Assessment Tool

 - Select the L1 assessment checkbox.
 You can deselect any other items that you don't want to include.

-- Select Create zip and follow the prompts to download the file.
-See Create a Support Zip for more information about creating a support zip.
+- Select the Create zip button and follow the prompts to download the file.